cksource/mrgit/README.md

 Options:

 * `--recursive` – whether to clones also dependencies of your main project dependencies (finds them in `package.json`); needs to be used with `--repository-resolver`,
-* `--repository-resolver` – path to a function which gets a package name and should return a falsy value if this repository should not be installed by mgit2 or a git URL if should; read more in [Custom repository resolver](#custom-repository-resolver).
+* `--repository-resolver` – path to a function which gets a package name and should return a falsy value if this repository should not be installed by mgit2 or an object representing git URL and branch name if should; read more in [Custom repository resolver](#custom-repository-resolver).

 ### update